Ladies Aid Society Quilt

 Friendship Album Quilt

-Unidentified Pennsylvania-German artists.
-Pennsylvania, early twentieth century.
-Cotton, 93 1⁄2 x 93 1⁄2 in.
-Gift of Karen and Werner Gundersheimer, 2018.2.17
+Friendship album quilt, Pennsylvania, early twentieth century.
+Cotton, 93 ½ × 93 ½ in.
+American Folk Art Museum, Gift of Karen and Werner Gundersheimer, 2018.2.17.
+Photograph by Gavin Ashworth.
+Photograph courtesy of American Folk Art Museum/Art Resource, NY.

 Fundraising Quilts

 Fundraising quilts were assembled to benefit a charitable cause.
-Each participant made a contribution – for instance, a dime – in exchange for the inking or embroidery of their name upon a square.
+Each participant made a contribution—for instance, a dime—in exchange for the inking or embroidery of their name upon a square.

 Admiral Dewey Commemorative Quilt

-Possibly the Mite Society (Ladies’ aid), United Brethren Church, Center Point, Indiana, 1900–1910 Cotton with Turkey red cotton embroidery, 88 × 65 in.
-Gift of Janet Gilbert for Marie Griffin, 1993.3.1
+Possibly the Mite Society of the United Brethren Church, Admiral Dewey commemorative quilt, Center Point, Indiana, c.
+1900–1910.
+Cotton with Turkey red cotton embroidery, 88 × 65 in.
+American Folk Art Museum, Gift of Janet Gilbert for Marie Griffin, 1993.3.1.

-The quilt is thought to have been purchased in Indiana not long after its making by a Vermont-based family, the Griffins, who may have been especially drawn to the Dewey theme because of the Admiral’s Montpelier origins.
-In an amusing quirk – perhaps the quiltmaker’s error – the D’s have been incorporated backwards relative to the orientation of the central inscription.
+The quilt is thought to have been purchased in Indiana not long after its making by a Vermont-based family, the Griffins, who may have been especially drawn to the Dewey theme because of the admiral’s Montpelier origins.
+In an amusing quirk—perhaps the quiltmaker’s error—the D’s have been incorporated backwards relative to the orientation of the central inscription.

 McKinley Community Church Signature Quilt

-Ladies’ Aid Society, Mckinley Community Church.
-Warren, Ohio, 1935.
-Wool with wool yarn and embroidery thread, 74 1⁄2 x 86 in.
-Gift of Ivan Massar, 2007.2.1
+Ladies’ Aid Society, McKinley Community Church, McKinley Community Church signature quilt, Warren, Ohio, 1935.
+Wool with wool yarn and embroidery thread, 74 ½ × 86 in.
+American Folk Art Museum, Gift of Ivan Massar, 2007.2.1.
+Photograph by Gavin Ashworth.
+Photograph courtesy of American Folk Art Museum/Art Resource, NY.

 This quilt can be read as a visual pun, its reiterated spool block pattern making a playful reference to the quantity of thread and the repetitious labor involved in such a project.
 Although simple in concept – making use of just three colors and a single block design, tied together with bright pink knots – the offsetting black background and the dynamic alternation of spool direction make for an especially appealing result.
 Made during the Great Depression for the purposes of church fundraising, the quilt not surprisingly took top prize at a local fair.
 It was raffled off to the Massar family, whose name can be found multiple times across the surface of the quilt, memorializing their engagement with the church community.